 With your help, we can reach children and families in Syria with the support they desperately need.
-UNICEF is 100 per cent donor funded and our ability to deliver life-saving supplies is down to people like you.
+UNICEF is 100 per cent donor funded and our ability to deliver life-saving supplies is only possible thanks to people like you.

 Help UNICEF reach more children in Syria as they face multiple crises.